saifalfalah/react-handbook/content/react-installation/index.md

 </html>
 ```

-> The `16.7.0-alpha.2` version in the links points to the latest Alpha of 16.7, which has Hooks available.
-Please change it to the latest version of React you see now available.
+> The `16.7.0-alpha.2` version in the links points to the latest Alpha of 16.7 (at the time of writing), which has Hooks available.
+Please change it to the latest version of React that is available.

 Here we loaded both React and React DOM.
 Why 2 libraries?
 Because React is 100% independent from the browser and can be used outside it (for example with on Mobile devices with React Native).
 Hence the need for React DOM, to add the wrappers for the browser.